Turtley12/saucedacity.github.io/index.md

 # Contributing
 We welcome all kinds of contributions!
 We have some tasks that _don't_ involve coding, but we also accept contributions to a wide-range of things in Saucedacity.

-To start contributing, find an issue [here](https://github.com/saucedacity/saucedacity/issues) and start a PR.
+To start contributing, find an issue to work on [here](https://github.com/saucedacity/saucedacity/issues).
 Please read the contributing requirements in [CONTRIBUTING.md](https://github.com/saucedacity/saucedacity/blob/main/CONTRIBUTING.md) for more information.